jonathanlaang/my-ai-project-idea/README.md

 ## What's Next?

-To further develop SoundMatch and make it even more robust, we need the following:
+To further develop SoundMatch and make it even more robust, the following is needed:

 - **Expansion of Catalog:** Continuously update the database with new music releases and lesser-known artists.
 - **Feedback Loop:** Implement a feedback mechanism to improve the accuracy of artist identification based on user feedback.